dshanr/oci-fn-streaming/README.md

-# OCI Function  to push messages to private streaming on Object upload
+# OCI Function for Pushing Messages to a Private Streaming Endpoint upon Object Upload

 This function leverages Resource Principals for secure authorization, allowing the function to utilize the [OCI Python SDK](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/index.html) for making API calls to OCI services.
 It retrieves the content of an uploaded object from an Object Storage bucket and proceeds to send the event and file data to a private stream endpoint.